adnammit/reactLogin/README.md

     - `NoEmitOnErrorsPlugin`: cleaner errors

+#### REDUX
+* we will use redux for store management and actions
+* actions
+    - Redux takes care of dispatching actions based on events
+    - our components just call functions with data passed in w/out needing to know what's going on
+* we don't need to store anything in global Redux store for now -- we just need actions
+* `connect` is a high-order component needed to connect redux actions with React components (?)
+    - connect takes two params:
+        * map state to props: provides some piece of data from Store (takes state and returns object)
+        * map page to props: specify your action here (userSignupRequest)
+            - shorcut definition is to create it as an object `{ userSignupRequest }`

 #### BABELRC
 * babel does the transpiling of ES6 code
 * babel doesn't understand react by default, so add that in there too